vishrutkohli/mailman3/src/mailman/docs/MTA.rst

 By default, Mailman works well with Postfix transport maps as a way to deliver incoming messages to Mailman's LMTP server.
-Mailman will automatically write the correct transport map when its ``bin/mailman aliases`` command is run, or whenever a mailing list is created or removed via other commands.
+Mailman will automatically write the correct transport map when its ``mailman aliases`` command is run, or whenever a mailing list is created or removed via other commands.
 To connect Postfix to Mailman's LMTP server, add the following to Postfix's ``main.cf`` file::